Deliberate Diagnosis Misdirection - Bias

 The main thing to look at with this chart is how each disorder refers back to other disorders and vice-versa — unless it's a dissociative disorder.
 Only 2 non-dissociative disorders point back to dissociative disorders in general.
 Only 1 non-dissociative disorder points directly to DID (in a vague way).

 The most common misdiagnoses for DID are schizophrenia (under psychotic disorders in the chart), bipolar and BPD (under personality disorders).
 Neither of these point back to DID.
 This is a deliberate omission from the DSM.
-Alan Francis, from the DSM-5 commission, basically confessed to wanting DID to be diagnosed less.
+Alan Francis, from the DSM-4 commission, basically confessed to wanting DID to be diagnosed less (than MPD was), i.e. to “make it less popular”.
 So every person who finally finds a DID support group and says they were in therapy for 20 years with the wrong diagnosis may want to send a love letter to Alan Francis.

 For more about the deliberate nerf-ing of the DID diagnosis, and deliberately trying to obfuscate the diagnosis read Alan Francis's own words here: https://www.psychologytoday.com/us/blog/saving-normal/201401/multiple-personality-mental-disorder-myth-or-metaphor

 Also of notable mention, the American Psychiatric Association is the body that publishes the DSM.
 They are likely more interested in keeping people in diagnoses with medications, as DID in itself doesn't have a psychopharmaceutical treatment.
-If they delay proper diagnosis and keep people diagnosed as schizophrenic or bipolar, they make more money.
+If they delay proper diagnosis and keep people diagnosed as schizophrenic or bipolar, they make more money (for the pharmaceutical industry via prescribing medications, via direct appointments with clients to tweak and monitor medications, and potentially kick-backs from pharmaceutical bonuses for prescribing specific patented medications).
 Just saying follow the money. *shrugs* The people treating DID are not the people writing the book.
 They are favoring diagnoses they profit from by these actions and inactions.

 The next question is how many people have they harmed, how much, and whether or not there were any additional incentives to them doing this such as kick-backs from Big Pharma or insurance companies, etc.

 If anyone decides to take legal action, feel free to let us know.
-We would not be a member of the class in a lawsuit about this topic as we told our therapist about the people in our head when we were 17 and have not been directly harmed by this issue.
-It makes us really upset and angry after being in support groups for so long and hearing the heartbreaking stories of people who have been bouncing between therapists with the wrong diagnosis, sometimes for decades.
+We would not be a member of the class in a lawsuit about this topic as we told our therapist about the people in our head when we were 17 and have not been directly harmed by this issue (we have adamantly avoided psychiatric medication, too).
+It makes us really upset and angry after being in support groups for so long and hearing the heartbreaking stories of people who have been bouncing between therapists with the wrong diagnosis, or on the wrong medications, sometimes for decades.
 They should have gotten help and the correct support many many years ago.
 This needs to stop as soon as possible, as well.
+Some medications can cause permanent issues, so should only be used when medically necessary.

 We heard rumors they're working on the DSM 5-TR and this is definitely an issue of extreme bias that the current DSM coalition needs to hear about.